 This module is based on a publication entitled Pesticides and Wildlife.
 The authors of this publication explain the potential effects of pesticides on wildlife and aquatic organisms; describe the process by which ecological safety assessments are made for registered pesticides; and provide pesticide use recommendations to protect wildlife.
 The publication begins with the tab Pesticides and Wildlife.

-Areas treated for pests also are often shared by pollinators which are attracted to blooming flowers for pollen and nectar.
+Areas treated for pests also are often shared by pollinators that are attracted to blooming flowers for pollen and nectar.
 Pollinators include not only honey bees but other insects such as butterflies, beetles, wasps and flies, and also birds and bats.
 For information on protecting pollinators when using pesticides on farms and urban landscapes visit the Pollinator Protection module of this website.

 Authored by Fred Whitford, et al.